platformsh/platformsh-docs/docs/src/tutorials/exporting.md

    platform ssh --project {{< variable "PROJECT_ID" >}} --environment {{< variable "ENVIRONMENT" >}} -- 'echo $PLATFORM_VARIABLES | base64 -d | jq'
    ```

-2. Optional: To get all the environment variable values, run:
+   Note that you can also get all the environment variable values, with:

    ```bash
    platform ssh --project {{< variable "PROJECT_ID" >}} --environment {{< variable "ENVIRONMENT" >}} -- env
    ```

-3. Store the data on your local computer, for example in an encrypted text file for sensitive tokens.
+2. Store the data on your local computer, for example in an encrypted text file for sensitive tokens.

 <--->